FXSolutions/FXFTPServer/README.md

 Tested only in FileZilla(Mac)/Transmit(Mac), i don't know how it work's in other clients, but you can open issue or pull requst for me :3

+### Swift version of ftp server
+Not ready now, but i am working on it.

 ### Installation & Requirements

 This project requires Xcode 7.0 to run and compiles with swift 2.2